Apple Cinnamon Toast Butter

 Serve soft right after making,

-Add the softened butter, cinnamon, apple sauce, and nutmeg to a mixing bowl.
+- To a mixing bowl, add the softened butter, sugar, cinnamon, apple sauce, and nutmeg.